701-T4/flatshare/CONTRIBUTING.md

 # To Setup

-1. At the root level of the project, run `npm i`.
+1. At the root level of the project, run `yarn`.
 This will install the packages required for Lerna to work, as well as automatically install packages for the frontend and backend packages.

 2. Once again at the project root, run `npm run start`.
 This will automatically run the `start` command in all nested packages, which will simultaneously run the frontend and backend.